Urban and Community Forestry

 Follow along to stay informed, apply to have a tree removed on your property, and learn about what is happening in urban and community forestry in Hennepin County.

-On November 22 applications opened for 12 hours for the tree removal and replacement program.
-We received a total of 108 applications.
-After the applications period closed, a random number generator was used to select 50 applicants to complete the full application.
+On February 23, applications opened for 12 hours for the tree removal and replacement program.
+We received a total of 105 applications.
+After the application period closed, a random number generator was used to select 100 tree removals to move forward.
+The number of applicants selected from each city is proportionate to the percentage of the county's population that resides in that city.
+Final approval for the tree removals available in this application round is subject to income and other program verifications.

 Responses from program staff